sagesteppe/UFO_AIM_Panel1_Final_Report/README.md

 the following widely used packages are required for all scripts, or are common enough I can blanky say you should install them if you do not already have them:

-install.packages(c('tidyverse', 'data.table', 'sf', 'terra', 'caret', 'spsurvey', 'knitr', 'kableExtra'))
+install.packages(c('tidyverse', 'data.table', 'sf', 'terra', 'caret', 'spsurvey', 'knitr', 'kableExtra', 'RColorBrewer'))

 If you only have a couple of these, don't worry about copy and pasting the above; it will only update packages, or if they are current, R will gracefully not re-install them.